SahilAnower/EcomEase/README.md

 ```

 ### 3. Start Services
 Ensure you have Docker installed and running, then start the required dependencies (e.g., RabbitMQ) using Docker Compose.
+But first, generate images of
+all microservices using `mvn compile jib:dockerBuild`.
+Then, move over to the docker-compose directory, and start the services in any of the environments i.e, prod/qa/default using below command.

 ```bash
 docker-compose up
 ```
 For running rabbitmq in local: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management`.
 This runs the rabbitmq server
 on port 5672, and the management server on port 15672.

+For auth, get into the Keycloak server console, and use, Client-Credentials/AccessCode-Credentials, by creating client and registering to the required realm, assign roles such as `PRODUCTS/ORDERS/CARTS`, for accessing all POST/PUT/DELETE requests inside of the application.
+Remember the Keycloak server by default would start on port 7080.

 ### 4. Run Individual Services
 Navigate to each service folder and run the following: